alexkernphysiker/FitGen/README.md

 Genetic algorithm for fitting and solving equations (C++11)
 ===========================================================

+This source can be built with cmake.
+Just execute two commands

+cmake .
+make

+and you will be able to link the library and run example applications.

 paramset.h - set of parameters.

 fit_gen.h - base abstract classes used in the whole library.